SulemanRasheed/Monash-Health-Surgery-Wait-Times/README.md

 ## ⚠️ Data Notice
 This dashboard uses **real-world data** sourced from the Australian Institute of Health and Welfare (AIHW) elective surgery waiting times dataset.
 The data relates to Monash Health and covers the years 2018–2023.
-The original dataset can be accessed at [AIHW – Elective Surgery Waiting Times](https://www.aihw.gov.au/reports-data/myhospitals/sectors/elective-surgery-waiting-times).
+The original dataset can be obtained from [https://www.aihw.gov.au/reports-data/myhospitals/sectors/elective-surgery-waiting-times](https://www.aihw.gov.au/hospitals/latest-updates-and-downloads/data)).

 ---